How to Write Quiz Titles that Actually Get Clicked

 So what does a good title achieve?

 - Purpose.
-A good title lets your audience know what they’re getting into.
+Good quiz titles let your audience know what they’re getting into.
 The idea of a bait-and-switch isn’t a good one in content marketing.
 Your goal should be to cultivate a sense of trust between your organization and your audience.
 How can you do that if you’re tricking them into clicking something?
 If you want good, qualified leads, there’s no point in adding titles to your content that aren’t relative or are deceptive.
 You want to be straightforward and honest.
 Give your reader an accurate idea of what they’re going to be clicking on.

 - Efficiency.
 You have only a few minutes to capture attention.
 That’s why your title should be short and to the point.
 If you convince your audience to click, you may have a bit more time to lure them in, but with that initial title, time is of the essence.

 - Emotion.
 A powerful title should make your audience feel something.
 When you can trigger an emotional response, you’re more likely to draw in users and get your posts clicked.
 We’ll talk more about this later on.